naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 4.  **Trust Equals Instance Role:** The control plane trusts the agent because it signs requests with the instance‑role credentials.

-5.  **Failure Domain:** If the agent—or its instance‑role keys—are compromised, the boundary between tasks vanishes.
+5.  **Failure Domain:** If the agent or its instance-role credentials are compromised, an attacker may gain access to any task’s credentials on the host, despite the assumed per-task separation.

 Now that we’ve covered how ECS on EC2 operates – from the agent and instance roles to task IAM credentials and isolation boundaries – we have the necessary background to understand a fascinating **cross‑task credential exposure scenario**.
 In **Part 2**, we’ll explore **“ECScape,”** a technique where a malicious container on ECS can impersonate the ECS agent and retrieve credentials intended for other tasks on the same host.
 This isn’t a vulnerability in AWS but a design characteristic of the EC2 launch type that highlights the importance of isolation and least privilege.
 Stay tuned!